MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 All the columns in the background operations table are similar to the ones in the [interactive operations](#interactive-operations) table.
 However, the background operations table doesn't have a *users* column.

-## Burndown Table
+## Burndown table

-A table showing add %, burndown % and cumulative % by experiences for last 30 seconds
+A table showing the *add*, *burndown* and *cumulative* percent by experiences, for the last 30 seconds.

 * **Experience** - The name of the experience.

-* **Add %** - The percentage of carryforward added compared to SKU of capacity for the last 30 seconds.
+* **Add %** - The percentage of carryforward added compared to the capacity, for the last 30 seconds.

-* **Burndown %** - The percentage of carryforward burned down compared to SKU of capacity for the last 30 seconds.
+* **Burndown %** - The percentage of carryforward burndown compared to the capacity, for the last 30 seconds.

-* **Cumulative %** - The percentage of cumulative carryforward compared to SKU of capacity for the last 30 seconds..
+* **Cumulative %** - The percentage of cumulative carryforward compared to the capacity, for the last 30 seconds.

 ## Overages

-Overages visual has switch for 24 hours, 60 minutes and 10 minutes view to visualize carryforward % on different scale.
-Carryforward only consider billable Interactive and Background opreations.
+You can change the overages visual scale to display 10 minutes, 60 minutes and 24 hours.
+Carryforward only takes into account billable operations.

-* **Add %** - Green columns represent the percentage of carryforward added within the specified timepoint window.
+* **Add %** - The green columns represent the percentage of carryforward added within the specified timepoint window.

-* **Burndown %** - Blue columns represent the percentage of carryforward burned down within the specified timepoint window.
+* **Burndown %** - The blue columns represent the percentage of carryforward burned down within the specified timepoint window.

-* **Cumulative %** - Red line represents the cumulative carryforward within the specified timepoint window.
+* **Cumulative %** - The red line represents the cumulative carryforward within the specified timepoint window.